 WHO IS NOT SUITABLE FOR THE OBESITY SURGERY?

-First of all, the patient must be prepared psychologically for the slimming surgery.
-Excessive eating disorder, alcohol and drug addiction, anxiety, depression, schizophrenia, bipolar disorder can make these kind of surgeries difficult.
+First of all, the patient must be prepared psychologically for the obesity surgery.
+Excessive eating disorder, drug addiction, anxiety, depression, schizophrenia, bipolar disorder can make these kind of surgeries difficult.

 The patients whose BMIs are not convenient cannot be approved for the bariatric surgeries as well.